b3-exmo/b3-exmo.github.io/docs/Doctrines/Word of Wisdom/Word-of-Wisdom.md

 — [Using Mormon.org to Share the Gospel](https://www.churchofjesuschrist.org/study/liahona/2005/12/news-of-the-church/using-mormon-org-to-share-the-gospel?lang=eng&id=p10-p11#p10), Liahona 2005 December

 I encountered this page while searching for any clarification on "iced tea" specifically, hoping maybe it'd include guidance on, say, cold brew coffee, or an iced decaf mocha.
 Instead, I got this acknowledgment of those questions, followed by a dead end.
 I implore you to follow that link and find where they actually answer these questions (and the others posed, but omitted in this quote.)
-I would expect that they'd have a link to those answers— they specifically said they were available.
+I would expect that they'd have a link to those answers—they specifically said they were available.

 Maybe it took them fourteen years to come with a good answer.